ronghongbo/oneAPI-samples/DirectProgramming/C++SYCL_FPGA/ReferenceDesigns/productive_libraries/blas/gemm/README.md

 # `GEMM`

-This reference design shows how to implement oneMKL-compatible GEMM (*General Matrix Multiply*) using the [T2SP](https://github.com/IntelLabs/t2sp) DSL and compile the DSL to oneAPI code:
+This reference design shows how to implement the standard GEMM (*General Matrix Multiply*) in BLAS as defined in the [Intel® oneAPI Math Kernel Library - Data Parallel C++ Developer Reference](https://www.intel.com/content/www/us/en/docs/onemkl/developer-reference-dpcpp/2023-0/overview.html) with the following restrictions:
+* Matrix storage: row-major.
+* Data types: `s` (single-precision), `d`(double-precision), `c`(complex single-precision), `z`(complex double-precision).
+* Data size: `n` and `k` must be multiples of the vectorized dimensions of the systolic array.

+The design is written in the [T2SP](https://github.com/IntelLabs/t2sp) DSL, which generates oneAPI code:

 * `gemm.cpp` - The implementation of GEMM using T2SP DSL.